 The EuroZone has no central fiscal authority, so such solutions cannot be implemented.
 Banking system problems are only being solved by monetary authorities, by the insane ECB policy of negative interest rates, so-called Quantitative Easing where the ECB buys endless billions of Euros in dodgy corporate and state debt with no end in sight, and in the process making insurance companies and pension funds insolvent.

 The answer is definitely not that proposed by the kleptocratic George Soros and others, namely to give the unelected Brussels super-state the central fiscal power to issue Brussels Euro bonds.
 The only possible solution, short of destroying the economies of the entire Eurozone in the coming next European bank solvency crisis, is to dismantle the Frankenstein Monster called the European Monetary Union with its ECB and common currency.

-The individual countries in the 19 country Euro Zone do not form what economists call an “optimum currency area,” never did.
-The economic problems of a Greece or Italy or even France are vastly different from those of Germany, or of Portugal or Spain.
+The individual countries in the 19-country Euro Zone do not form what economists call an “optimum currency area,” never did.
+The economic problems of Greece or Italy or even France are vastly different from those of Germany, or of Portugal, or Spain.

 In 1997 before his death, one of my least-favorite economists, Milton Friedman, stated, “Europe exemplifies a situation unfavorable to a common currency.
 It is composed of separate nations, speaking different languages, with different customs, and having citizens feeling far greater loyalty and attachment to their own country than to a common market or to the idea of Europe.”
 On that, I have to say, he was right.
 It’s even more so the case today.
 The Euro and its European Central Bank are murdering Europe as effectively as the Second World War did, only without the bombs and rubble.